Docteur-RS/Caoutchouc/README.md

 **searchInSection(cursorName, searchValue)**
 -> **@cursorName:** Name of the cursor to interact with.
 -> **@searchValue:** This value (string) will be searched through the current level on which the cursors stays.
--> Return value: String from the associated data from the tree
+-> Return value: String from the associated data from the tree.
 -> *When a string matches (regex or litteral) it enters a new level.
 In this level there is a key named "_response".
 This key contains the associated data of the match.
 So it is the content of the value of the "_response" key that is returned from the function.*

 **showCurrentLevel(cursorName)**
 -> **@cursorName:** Name of the cursor to interact with.
+-> Returns value: String.
--> *Returns String.
-This is a debugging method.
+-> *This is a debugging method.
 It shows the current level of the cursor*